corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 ## The service hub

 Internally, the node has access to a rich set of services that are used during flow execution to coordinate ledger updates.
-The key services provided are:
+The key services are:

 * Information about other nodes on the network and the services they offer.
 * Access to the contents of the [vault](../../../../../en/platform/corda/4.8/open-source/key-concepts-vault.html) and the storage service.